-In North America, DAAD currently sponsors two chairs:
+In North America, DAAD currently sponsors three chairs:

 - Max Weber Chair for German and European Studies at New York University